Diversity - Minorities

 Chicago Booth recognizes the value of standing with other organizations interested in promoting the value of an MBA within the minority community.
 Some of our partnerships include:

 National Black MBA Association - NBMBAA works as a leader in the creation of educational opportunities and economic growth for African Americans by increasing awareness to graduate management programs and opportunities in management fields.
 It was founded in 1970 by Chicago Booth students.

-National Society of Hispanic MBAs - HSHMBA focuses on academic and professional opportunities for the Hispanic community.
+National Society of Hispanic MBAs - NSHMBA focuses on academic and professional opportunities for the Hispanic community.
 Through graduate management education and professional development, they work to prepare the Hispanic community for leadership roles in the US.

 Management Leadership of Tomorrow - MLT is an organization that works with high-potential minorities through coaching and networking programs to prepare them for leadership roles in a variety of professional industries.

 The Robert Toigo Foundation - TOIGO inspires minority students to consider a career in finance and provides them with leadership training, mentorship, tuition assistance, and lifelong support.